Managing Cybersecurity Risks with the Next Generation of Managed Security Services

 The centrally deployed AWS Network Firewall sends alerts and flow logs to the central Amazon Simple Storage Service (Amazon S3) log bucket in the client security account.
 Proprietary Zero Trust remote access connectors are also deployed to the central network account within the Layer 4 solution.

-Guardian AWS leverages a proprietary Zero Trust remote access tool as a way to limit risk associated with Deloitte personnel having access to the clients’ environment.
+Cyber CMS leverages a proprietary Zero Trust remote access tool as a way to limit risk associated with Deloitte personnel having access to the client’s environment.

 Figure 5 – Layer 4 network micro-architecture.

 Threat and Vulnerability Management